-- You can take offline CPUs that were initially online as well - Some Considerations - Obviously multithreaded application or multiple applications in a single virtual server could potentially benefit from additional virtual CPs - Could impact monitor applications or middleware that might query the number of processors on startup (ie the Java Virtual Machine) - zVM "DEFINE CPU" is a Class G command - This does NOT add additional capacity to the LPAR, it simply makes resources available to the guest - (R.O.T.)
+- •You can take dynamically added CPUs offline again - •You can take offline CPUs that were initially online as well

+- Some Considerations - Multithreaded application or multiple applications in a single virtual server could potentially benefit from additional virtual CPs - Could impact monitoring applications or middleware that might query the number of processors on startup (ie the Java Virtual Machine) - zVM "DEFINE CPU" is a Class G command - This does NOT add additional capacity to the LPAR, it simply makes resources available to the guest - (R.O.T.)
 Don't add unnecessary virtual CPs or more virtual CPs than logical processors.